 - Change the easing type by clicking the arrows

 Switch to Advanced mode

-Click the Switch to Advanced mode button.
+Click the Switch to Advanced mode button on the right side of the timeline.
 Each scene is converted into a set of keyframes that preserves your animation.